 The typical residential investment property has a 3-4% gross yield.

-To carry on our example – For a typical investment of $2,000,000, you would expect a rental return of between $1,200-$1,500 per week ($62,400-$78,000 per annum) in metropolitan Sydney.
+To carry on our example, you could expect a rental return of between $1,200-$1,500 per week ($62,400-$78,000 per annum) in metropolitan Sydney on an investment property of $2,000,000.

-For a $2,000,000 residential investment property in Sydney, the net yield would sit between 2.7% and 3.5%.
+For a $2,000,000 residential investment property in Sydney, the net yield would sit between 2.7% and 3.5%, and monthly finances could look something like this:

 Mortgage Repayments | $7,185 |